warmshadow/googleGroupsCheck/README.md

 ## Usage
 - Set a daily task to send a message from some email to the group which moderation settings you want to test.
 - Create a project with this script at google group's owner/moderator account.
-- Change info in the main function to the one you need.
+- Change info inside the main function to the one you need.
 - Add a trigger for the project to run script daily (some time after the test email from first step is sent).

 ## License